 What is the latest version of Agile PLM?

 Oracle Agile 9.3.6 is the most current version available (as of 9/30/2022).
 After 2024, this version will no longer be supported, however, Agile 9.3.7 will be released sometime in 2023 and supported through 2028.

 2016 – Oracle announces end of waterfall updates in favor of Cloud SaaS 2017 - Introduction of Release Update Packs 2019 – Agile 9.3.7 release date announced

-For PLM, we know that in 2017, Oracle moved Agile PLM to a Release Update Pack “RUP” approach of product update – essentially a bug fix with “as-necessary” feature additions for the latest two active versions of Agile.
-Support documentation indicates that Agile 9.3.5 and 9.3.6 are now scheduled to end Premier Support in 2021 and 2022 respectively.
-Timing for Extended Support is undetermined.
-The future direction for Oracle lies with Cloud offerings which for PLM are “Product Development (PD) and a few associated additions for innovation, product development, and project management and quality – all with the moniker of “cloud” on the end of the name.
+Oracle moved Agile PLM to a Release Update Pack “RUP” approach of product update – essentially a bug fix with “as-needed” feature additions for the latest active versions of Agile.
+Support documentation indicates that Agile 9.3.6 is now scheduled to end Premier Support in 2024.
+Extended Support is no longer available.
+Agile 9.3.5 is no longer active and has very limited Oracle support.

-Oracle has in its defense made no secret of its future direction.
-It is, and will be about the cloud.
-While the bad news may be that the on-premise Agile PLM’s end clock is almost out of battery, the good is that PLM as well as an entire supporting – and integrated - suite of supply chain applications architecture specifically for the cloud are now available.
+Oracle has made no secret that the future lies within the Cloud.
+While it appears the on-premise Agile PLM’s end clock is almost out of battery, the good news is that PLM as well as an entire supporting – and integrated - suite of supply chain applications architecture specifically for the cloud are now available.